Lacrosse Drills

 Line Shooting

 Players form a single line at the top of the box, 12 yards from goal.
-Coach feeds each player a pass; player catches, takes one cradle step, and releases a shot.
-Coach calls out shot type (high right, low left, bounce) so shooters work different placements.
-Run for ten minutes as the foundation block of any shooting practice.
-Track shots on goal and shots on net to give shooters quick feedback after each rep.
+The coach feeds each player a pass; the player catches, takes one cradle step, and releases a shot.
+The coach calls the shot type (high right, low left, bounce) so shooters work different placements.
+Track shots on goal and shots on net for quick feedback.

 Pipe-to-Pipe Shooting

 Two cones mark spots 15 yards from goal, one near the right pipe and one near the left.
-Player sprints from cone to cone catching a pass at each spot and releasing a quick stick.
-Builds the lateral movement and quick release that finishes 1v1 plays from up top.
-A 12U-and-up drill.
+The player sprints from cone to cone catching a pass at each spot and releasing a quick stick.
+A 12U-and-up drill for the quick release that finishes 1v1 plays from up top.

 Time-and-Room Shooting

-Player catches a feed in space (no defender), takes two cradle steps to load, and releases an overhand shot to a designated corner.
-Cones mark the corners (high left, low right, etc.) so shooters work all four placements per rep. Builds the windup-and-release form that finishes a clean 6v6 set when the defense slides too late.
+The player catches a feed in space (no defender), takes two cradle steps to load, and releases an overhand shot to a designated corner.
+Cones mark the corners (high left, low right, and so on) so shooters work all four placements per rep.

 On-the-Run Shooting

-Player runs a 30-yard sweep along the alley, catches a feed from X (or from a coach), and shoots without stopping.
-The shot releases at the top of the stride so the shooter's momentum carries through the ball instead of stopping the body weight.
-The drill that scales the line shooting baseline up to game speed.
+The player runs a 30-yard sweep along the alley, catches a feed from X (or a coach), and shoots without stopping.
+The shot releases at the top of the stride so momentum carries through the ball instead of stopping the body weight.

 Question-Mark Sweep

-Player drives down the alley, sweeps the bottom hand around the body in a question-mark pattern, and releases a low-to-high shot that disguises the placement until the moment of release.
-Cone targets at the corners give the shooter immediate feedback.
-The signature high school and college shot pattern, run as a 14U-and-up drill.
+The player drives down the alley, sweeps the bottom hand around the body in a question-mark pattern, and releases a low-to-high shot that disguises the placement until the moment of release.
+Cone targets at the corners give immediate feedback.
+A 14U-and-up drill.

 Inside-Finish Practice

-Player catches a feed within five yards of the crease (no defender) and finishes inside with a quick stick or a contested-style flick.
-Coach feeds from X or from up top.
+The player catches a feed within five yards of the crease (no defender) and finishes inside with a quick stick or a contested-style flick.
+The coach feeds from X or from up top.
 Builds the soft hands and quick release that put away a feed from a dodging midfielder.
-The drill that turns a feeder into an assist machine when paired with a finisher who buries inside reps.

 BTB Shooting Block

 Behind-the-back (BTB) shots release with the bottom hand traveling behind the player's back instead of following through forward.
-Run as a finishing drill (no defenders) for ten reps each.
-Builds the unconventional release that shows up on broken plays where a standard overhand shot is unavailable.
+Run as a finishing drill (no defenders).
 A high school and college drill that takes 50+ reps a week to develop reliably.

 Dodging and 1v1 Offense Drills